RubixML/ML/docs/basic-introduction.md

 	[4] => 'married'
 }
 ```

+The output of the KNN classifier are the predicted class labels of the unknown samples in the order they were feed to the estimator.
+We could either trust these predictions or we could procees to further evaluate the model.
+In the next section, we'll learn how to test the generalization performance of our estimator.

+> **Hint:** Check out the section on ['Inference'](inference.md) for more info on making predictions with an estimator.

 # Model Evaluation
 To test that the estimator can correctly generalize what it has learned during training to the real world we use a process called *cross validation*.
 The goal of cross validation is to train and test the learner on different subsets of the dataset in  order to produce a validation score.
 For the purposes of the introduction, we will use the Hold Out validator which takes a portion of the dataset for testing and leaves the rest for training.
 The reason we do not use *all* of the data for training is because we want to test the estimator on samples that it has never seen before.